jakerss2/mp-bit-trees-maven/README.md

 **Authors**

-* Your name here
+- Jacob Bell
-* Samuel A. Rebelsky (starter code)
+- Samuel A. Rebelsky (starter code)

 **Acknowledgements**

-*
-*
-*
+-
+-

-**Instructions for use**
+- **Instructions for use**

 _Please insert instructions here._

 ---

-This code may be found at <https://github.com/USERNAME/mp-bit-trees-maven>.
+This code may be found at <https://github.com/jakerss2/mp-bit-trees-maven.git>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-bit-trees-maven>.